The Order (TV series)

 The Order is a horror drama television series created by Dennis Heaton that ran for two seasons streaming on Netflix.
 It was written by Heaton, Shelley Eriksen, Rachel Langer, Jennica Harper, Penny Gummerson, and Jason Filiatrault.
 The series premiered on Netflix on March 7, 2019.
 The series stars Jake Manley, Sarah Grey, Matt Frewer, Sam Trammell, Katharine Isabelle, and Max Martini.

 In March 2019, it was announced that the series was renewed for a 10-episode second season that was released on June 18, 2020.
 In November 2020, the series was canceled after two seasons.

 Premise

-The Order follows college student Jack Morton (Jake Manley) as he joins the Hermetic Order of the Blue Rose, a secret society that teaches and practices magic.
+The Order follows college student Jack Morton as he joins the Hermetic Order of the Blue Rose, a secret society that teaches and practices magic.
 As Jack goes deeper into the organization's history, he uncovers dark family secrets and an underground battle between werewolves and the magical dark arts.